Gwiz65/dhtdigg/README.md

 mainline dht network and capture announced peer addresses and thier associated info_hashes.
 Once captured dhtdigg attempts to create a BT connection and request the metadata associated with that info_hash.
-If successful the metadata is saved as a .torrent file in the ".dhtdigg" directory created in the current user's home directory.
+If successful the metadata is saved as a .torrent file in the ".dhtdigg/torrents" directory created in the current user's home directory.

 *WARNING*
 The saved .torrent files are UNFILTERED and UNCENSORED and possibly